 A nourished brain is more flexible than a malnourished one, so improved nutrition is central to treatment of both ARFID and anorexia nervosa.

-Other important aspects of treatment
+Other important aspects of treating autism and eating disorders

 As treatment progresses from nutrition rehabilitation, treatment of the person with signs of anorexia will include 1) acceptance of their body’s normal weight and shape and (possibly) 2) addressing perfectionism.

 Treatment for ARFID may also include ongoing and varied exposure work for sensory aversions — even extending beyond food-related stimuli — since many sensitivities that are characteristic of autism spectrum disorders are not limited to foods.

 Treating an autism-related eating disorder in a child

 In children under 12, it can be difficult to distinguish early onset anorexia nervosa from ARFID.

 Children at this age are concrete thinkers developmentally.
 They tend to lack the words for describing a psychological drive for thinness.
 Instead, children with early onset anorexia nervosa may complain of headaches and stomachaches — rather than describing more abstract psychological dilemmas that are developing and causing stress.

 Effective treatment for ARFID and anorexia nervosa in young people under 12, and even in the early teen years, occurs when parents work with with professionals that are experienced in disordered eating, eating disorders and developmental conditions.